-Soon they learn that it’s a ghost of a man, that was murdered and that murder is, to this day, still unsolved.
+Soon they learn that it’s a ghost of a man who was murdered and that the murder is, to this day, still unsolved.
 The ghost is trying to communicate with them, but he has trouble communicating – in fact, he has trouble even remembering the tragic evening.
 Will you be able to help him and solve the mystery of his murder?

 Pictures speak louder than words

 Mysterium is an asymmetric cooperative game.
 One of the player plays as a ghost of a murdered man, while other players play as mediums, communicating with him.
 The objective of the game is to find the victim’s killer, his weapon, and the location of the murder so that the ghost can rest in peace.